khoileuser/khoileuser/README.md

 - Passionate about Automation, dealt with Web Crawling and Game Bot
 - Prior experience in AI inferences for Image Generation/Recognition, LLM
 - I’m currently an IT student of RMIT University Vietnam
+- This account is for doing school projects

 <br>